 Task dependencies are a premium feature available on Standard, Premium, and Enterprise plans.
 To learn more about Spreadsheet.com's paid plans, see our suite of articles on Billing, Payment, and Credit.

 Tasks in your project plan may be dependent on other tasks.
 That is, task two may not be able to begin until task one is done.
 For instance, an engineering team may not be able to build a robot until critical parts have been ordered and arrived.
 These dependencies can be built into and visualized in your project management.

 Spreadsheet.com makes it easy to create dependencies from the Gantt chart by dragging and dropping dependency lines.
-To create a dependency, drag either the predecessor or the descendent dependency line from the desired task to the task it depends on or feeds into.
+To create a dependency, drag either the predecessor's or the descendent's antenna from the desired task to the task it depends on or feeds into.

 When you create a new dependency directly on the Gantt chart, the relationship will be automatically reflected in the "Predecessor" column.

 Spreadsheet.com uses task dependencies for data validation in Start date and End date columns.
 If you attempt to change the start date of a dependent task to before the end date of its predecessor, Spreadsheet.com will notify you of the conflict and require you to edit the predecessor task first, or remove the dependency.